an1lam/repcoin/README.md

 # Repcoin
-## The ony market-based approach to reputation.
+## The only market-based approach to reputation.

 Repcoin is a platform to give credibility to the world's internet users.
 Search engines will bring me relevant content, but they will not bring me credible users.
 We need a universal system of credibility that can definitively show who knows what on the internet.
 Repcoin's marketplace will facilitate the creation of that data.
 Prove yourself as a great investor by finding expert talent for various topics.